EricLagergren/autowget/README.md

 <h1> Documentation:</h1>

 Fill out correct paths to wanted items.
 Make sure the git command "git push..." will automatically use either your SSH keys OR the correct username/password.
 Documentation can be found on GitHub's website, StackOverflow, or similar sites.
 If desired, move the autowget file to cron.daily/monthly/etc so you can let it run.
 Make sure permissions are correct.

-Additional sites can be fetched by adding the first line again, but changing the remote URL.
+The names are self-explanitory. autowget will grab one pagee and mirror it. autowget-directory will mirror a whole structure, so you can effectively mirror an entire website. autowget-ftp will use ftp instead of Git. autowget.py does the same thing as the other bash scripts, but uses Python3 (and is much, much faster).

 <h1> To-Do List: </h1>